helenmdev/API-Goals-Manager/README.md

 ### `npm i` (in case of having issues try npm install --force)
 ### `npm start`

-When the following warning appears, press Y and Enter

-" Something is already running on port 3000.

-Would you like to run the app on another port instead? » (Y/n)"

 Now you will be able to run the app from [http://localhost:3001](http://localhost:3001), the database is already hosted in Render therefore all functionalities are available.